vhniii/booking_app/README.md

 composer install
 ```

-## Running the tests
+## Testing

-You can run the tests by this command:
+You can test by starting server and going to the following url:
 ```
-vendor/bin/phpunit tests
+symfony server:start
 ```
+`URL: localhost:8000/bookings/create`

 ## Built With